Why Your Schedule Isn’t Working (And 4 Steps To Fix It)

 - Hobbies or activities, like yoga or reading or roller derby.

 For me personally, my priorities are my family, my health, my partner, my business, and my local community—and I design my days to give to these important people and things in my life.

 Step 2: Plug your priorities into your calendar

 After you identify your priorities, you’re going to create an ideal weekly calendar that shows you what your schedule would look like if you gave most of your time to your top five priorities.
 I’m going to make the assumption that your business is one of your priorities because, for entrepreneurs, it always is.

 Just don’t worry about getting specific yet.
 Right now, you’re just noting how much time you want to give each priority while accounting for whitespace for everyday life stuff too.

-Ideally, you’ll start by plugging in your life-related priorities because, too often, ambitious entrepreneurs forget to schedule them in at all.
-My clients often tell me that they don’t have time to go to yoga or volunteer in their kid’s classroom or just read a book once in awhile – but I know they have that time available if they make a plan that prioritizes those things first.
+Ideally, you’ll start by plugging in your life-related priorities, because—too often—ambitious entrepreneurs forget to schedule them in at all.
+My clients often tell me that they don’t have time to go to yoga or volunteer in their kid’s classroom, or just read a book once in awhile—but I know they have that time available if they prioritize those things first.

 After that, you can write in your business blocks.
 And if you’re thinking that you won’t have enough time to work if you plan the life stuff first, you’re not alone.
-This approach is different but it works and I can promise you that my clients always have enough time to get to the work that needs doing when they map out their schedule this way.
+This approach is different, but it works.
+I can promise you that my clients always have enough time to get to the work that needs doing when they map out their schedule this way.